 Spool Size: 330 Yards

 Most medium sized fishing reels in the 30-40 size range can hold 230-250 yds of line.
-You want to spool your reel with about 200 yds in both cases because spooling it to the recommended range will be over overkill and the excess line will pour out on your first cast due to the memory the line has picked up on its larger retail spool vs. your smaller reel’s spool (about 2-3x size difference).
+You want to spool your reel with about 200 yds in both cases because spooling it to the recommended range will be over overkill.
+The excess line will pour off your reel uncontrollably on your first cast due to memory the line has picked up on its much larger retail spool (about 2-3x size difference).

 What’s the Right Fishing Line Test?